JDempseyG1/GithubTesting/README.md

 # GithubTesting

-This is a test file for James's learning of GitHub
+This is a test file for James's learning of GitHub.